OpenRefine/OpenRefine/docs/versioned_docs/version-3.5/manual/grelfunctions.md

 If the omitFragment boolean is true, for example with `"internationalization".partition("nation", true)`, the fragment is not returned.
 The output is [ "inter", "alization" ].

-You can use regex for your fragment.
-The expression `"abcdefgh".partition(/c.e/)` will output  ["abc", "cde", "fgh" ].
+As an example of using a regex for the fragment, the expression `"abcdefgh".partition(/c.e/)` will output  ["ab", "cde", "fgh" ].

 ###### rpartition(s, s or p fragment, b omitFragment (optional)) {#rpartitions-s-or-p-fragment-b-omitfragment-optional}